awsdocs/aws-license-manager-user-guide/doc_source/user-based-subscriptions-getting-started.md

 # Getting started with user\-based subscriptions<a name="user-based-subscriptions-getting-started"></a>

 The following steps detail how you can get started with utilizing user\-based subscriptions\.
 These steps assume you have already implemented the required prerequisites\.
-For more information, see the [Prerequisites](user-based-subscriptions-prerequisites.md) section\.
+For more information, see the [Prerequisites](user-based-subscriptions-prerequisites.md)\.

 If you have already configured your AWS Managed Microsoft AD for user\-based subscriptions and would also like to use Microsoft Office, see [Modifying VPC settings for user\-based subscriptions](user-based-subscriptions-modify-vpc.md)\.